yujiqo/nvim/README.md

 ### #TODO
 - Add relative links on sections of README.md
 - Add keymaps, full plugin list and showcases here
-- Add tabline
-- Add plugin for managing /#TODO's and /#FIXME's
 - Add centralised lua interface for configuring options, mappings and plugins
 - Add lazy loading where possible
 - Make an interface more aesthetically😳🛐🛐🛐